 Q: Why Can’t I Open Carry my Handgun in Texas (in Public)?

-A: You can now openly carry with a license as of January 2016.
+A: As of September 1, 2021, in Texas for most people 21 or over to carry a handgun in a holster without a permit both openly and/or concealed.
 Before that, Texas has long had a prohibition on the open display of handguns.
 This dates back to the days of Cowboys in the “Wild West” era of the 1800s; contrary to public opinion.

 Q: Can I Open Carry on my own Property?